-Cleanup of a nuclear site can be as simple as excavation and offsite disposal of impacted media, or as complicated as applying conventional and innovative technologies to remediate sites.
-We find solutions that can limit customer liabilities and lead to the lowest cost and shortest closure time.
+Cleanup of a nuclear site can be as simple as excavation and offsite disposal of impacted media or as complicated as applying conventional and innovative technologies to remediate sites.
+Fluor finds solutions that can limit customer liabilities and lead to the lowest cost and shortest closure time.

-In an increasingly competitive global market, our customers are searching for economical solutions to environmental liabilities.
+In an increasingly competitive global market, Fluor’s Clients are searching for economical solutions to environmental liabilities.
 These solutions often rely on newer, more efficient remediation technologies.
-We have a 20-plus year history of applying new technologies and processes and use strategic combinations of technologies to reduce both the costs and time to closure.
+Fluor has a 20-plus year history of applying new technologies and processes in strategies to reduce both the costs and time to closure.

 Fluor has demonstrated experience with various remediation techniques: